txt/aa24/docs/00choice.md

 [^zhou19]: Yuanyuan Zhou, Keynote address, IEEE Automated Software Engineering conference, San Diego, California, USA, 2019. https://2019.ase-conferences.org/info/keynotes#yuanyuan-yy-zhou-the-human-dimension-of-cloud-computing
 [^han16]: Xue Han and Tingting Yu.
 2016.
 An Empirical Study on Performance Bugs for Highly Configurable Software Systems.
 ESEM 2016, 23:1–23:10. https://doi.org/10.1145/2961111.2962602

-- The internal choices inside a learner can have a dramatic effect on fairness and predictive performance.
+Poor choices can have   a dramatic effect on (e.g.) fairness and predictive performance.
   Here are 10,000 configuration choices for data miners about
   -  left: who gets a bank account,
   -  Middle: where to send grant money or